apache/infrastructure-website/content/pages/mirror-howto.md

 Search engines interpret referring to specific services or products as _PageRank manipulation_.
 This could hurt your site's ranking.

-We have noticed that certain sites redirect 404 pages as a form of extra advertising or traffic booster.
-We will remove mirrors that do this from our list and then send an email to the maintainers address.
-The top level /README.html file as mentioned above is the ONLY local alteration of any part of the mirror we accept for you to provide Sponsor Information.
+We have noticed that certain sites redirect 404 pages as a form of extra advertising or as a traffic booster.
+We remove mirrors that do this from our list and then send an email to the maintainer's address to ask them to correct the issue.
+The top level `/README.html` file, as mentioned, is the **only** local alteration of any part of the mirror we accept for you to provide sponsor information.

+## Testing your mirror ##

+We sometimes get requests to add mirrors that are not working correctly.
+Please check at least the following:

+  - Page headers and footers display correctly
+  - All top-level directories and files on the ASF mirror are present on your mirror
+  - Download a couple of files to check that the process works.
+  - Trying to download a missing file should generate a `404 Not Found` error.
+You can verify this by modifying one of the valid URLs that you tested above.

+## Let us know you are ready ##

+Once your site is configured, tested, and updating consistently, subscribe to the mirror-maintainers mailing list by sending an mail to `mirrors-subscribe@apache.org`.

+If possible, please use an alias like `admin@hostname.example` for the contact address rather than a personal e-mail address.
+To subscribe the alias address, send the email to `mirrors-subscribe-admin=example.org@apache.org`.

+Submit the details of your mirror by submitting them to the <a href="https://issues.apache.org/jira/projects/INFRA" target="_blank">Infra Issue Tracker</a>.

+You'll need to sign up for an account, then create a new issue in project "Infrastructure (INFRA)" with component "Mirrors".

+Please include the following information in the Description field:

+URL of mirror :
+[optional] rsync mirror : rsync://rsync.your.org/apache/
+Country where the mirror is located :
+Contact email address :
+Update frequency :
+Rsync repository used :
+I use these rsync options :
+I have configured my Apache HTTP server as requested (yes/no) I have subscribed the contact address to mirrors@apache.org : (yes/no) At the moment, I rsync from the IP address : (your IP address here) I am checking the output from the rsynch job on a regular basis We only use the IP to check the logs before we add the mirror to the list.
+Once your mirror is on the list, you can change the IP of the mirror without notifying us.

 _information will move here from https://www.apache.org/info/how-to-mirror.html_